Baloucoune and Reffell to miss La Rochelle game

 Baloucoune has scored two tries in four Ireland caps and started in two of November's three Tests.
 Ireland's Six Nations campaign begins in Wales on 4 February.

-The loss of prolific wing is a blow for head coach Dan McFarland as Ulster look to turn around a poor run of form.
+The loss of the prolific wing is a blow for head coach Dan McFarland as Ulster look to turn around a poor run of form.

 Ulster went down heavily, 39-0, away to Sale in their Champions Cup opener in December, then picked up two bonus points in a 36-29 reverse against La Rochelle.

-After making a promising start to their URC campaign, Dan McFarland's men have suffered defeats by Leinster, Munster and Benetton, with their solitary victory in their past four outings in that competition coming in the form of a narrow 22-20 victory over Connacht.
+After making a promising start to their URC campaign, Dan McFarland's men have suffered defeats by Leinster, Munster and Benetton, with their solitary victory in their past four outings in that competition coming in a narrow 22-20 win over Connacht.

 On Tuesday, the URC announced that Ulster's rescheduled away to the Sharks, postponed in October due to an illness outbreak, will take place on 25 February.
 Ireland face Italy in the Six Nations on the same day.